 Governor Simeon S. Willis presided over the reopening of the Eggner’s Ferry Bridge in February 1944.
 11

-On January 26, 2012, at 8:10 PM CST, 3 322-feet of the bridge collapsed after being struck by a cargo ship.
+On January 26, 2012, at 8:10 PM CST, 3 a 322-foot section of the bridge collapsed after being struck by a cargo ship.
 2 Initial reports stated that some of the navigational lights were not in operation and that a project headed by the Kentucky Transportation Cabinet was scheduled for January 27 to perform maintenance work on the lights.
 The Coast Guard had earlier notified barge companies of the issue.2 There were no injuries among the 20 crew members that were aboard the boat.
 3

 Robert Parker and his wife, of Cadiz, were traveling eastbound on the highway and were driving on the darkened span in the rain when they noticed that a section of the bridge was missing.
 9 Parker was able to stop the vehicle from five feet of the collapse.
 Two cars behind him also narrowly avoided colliding with his vehicle.

 As time was of the essence, bids for the replacement of the destroyed span were let on February 27 with the bids due by March 5.
-13 The new span need to be opened to traffic by May 27, the start of Memorial Day weekend or the contractor would endure a $50,000 per day penalty.
+13 The new span needed to be opened to traffic by May 27, the start of Memorial Day weekend or the contractor would endure a $50,000 per day penalty.

 With a bid of $7 million, Hall Contracting was selected as the preferred contractor on March 7.
-13 The company selected Michael Baker Corporation was the designer for the span, which would be built fabricated by Padgett of New Albany, Indiana and United Steel of Louisville.
+13 The company selected Michael Baker Corporation was the designer for the span, which would be fabricated by Padgett of New Albany, Indiana, and United Steel of Louisville.
 For simplicity, a 320-foot Warren through truss was sent for approval on March 31, which was sent for final review on April 10 and approved on April 17.

 The truss was assembled at the Eddyville port and shipped down Lake Barkley and Kentucky Lake where it was lifted into place and secured.
 13 The rebuilt span opened to traffic on May 25.
 11 13